 Ronnie blinked.
 "What about them?"

 Ronnie shrugged.
 As far as she could tell they were still there, a few dozen of the big, smelly beasts lying around, occasionally swimming or fighting or diving for food but mostly just sunning themselves and barking while the tourists took pictures.
 There used to be hundreds of them, but in the past few years most had left.
 She'd only worked here after the great migration and never thought much of it.

 "Sometimes I think they all ran away," Lauro said.

 "That's what I keep wondering."

-But she blinked and it was gone.
-She shook her head.
-She must be seeing things.
-She'd caught a glimpse of what looked like a man in a wetsuit, but no one would be swimming in the filthy, freezing, pitch black water at this time of night.
-She was still creeped out though.
-Rather than dwell on it, she went home.
+When she blinked and it was gone.
+I must be seeing things, she thought.
+For a moment she thought she'd seen something like a man in a wetsuit, but no one would be swimming in the freezing, pitch black water at this time of night.

-Ronnie sat up and swung a leg over Alan's body, straddling him.
-She smiled in the dark and ran her hands down his naked chest; even with so little light she could see the contrast between them, her dark hand looking like a silhouette or a shadow against his pale Irish skin.
-She bucked on him a little, playfully.
-He made a noncommittal sound.
-"Not tonight, baby," he said.
+Back in the bedroom she pushed him down onto the mattress and swung a leg over Alan's body, straddling him.
+She stripped his shirt off and smiled in the dark and ran her hands down his naked chest; even with so little light she could see the contrast between them, her dark hand looking like a silhouette or a shadow against his pale Irish skin.

 "Something special, to help you, ah, relieve stress."